How to Find and Manage Leaked Credentials on the Dark Web

 Cybercriminals love leaked credentials.
 In fact, leaked credentials are involved in 61% of breaches.
 But leaked credentials can be difficult to discover due to the fact that cybercriminals trade them on the dark web and other underground channels, well outside the traditional visibility of many organizations.
 And taking action on discovered credentials is easier said than done thanks to large and messy data sets and varying internal requirements.

 Identifying and managing leaked credentials doesn't need to be difficult.
-In a live webinar on Wednesday, December 1 at 11 AM ET, Recorded Future experts John Wetzel and Trevor Lyness will take a deep dive on the leaked credentials market.
+In this on-demand webinar, Recorded Future experts John Wetzel and Trevor Lyness will take a deep dive on the leaked credentials market.

 - Why cybercriminals love leaked credentials